pwtail/vinyl_prev/README.md

 So, *vinyl* has relative freedom to change things, and is going to use that freedom for its benefit.

-Generally speaking, one should be able to use existing models as they are with *vinyl*.
+As a rule, one should be able to use existing models as they are with *vinyl*.

 However, there is intention to make the rules of models inheritance more